Associate membership for non-UK research organisations

 Finally, as noted earlier, UKRIO’s expertise is understandably rooted in the legal, ethical and other structures under which research is conducted in the UK.
 As such, we may be unable to give advice on certain issues which arise in, or relate to, non-UK jurisdictions.
 For further information, see our ‘Guidelines for seeking advice’ here.

+We welcome enquiries from any type of research organisation.
 If you would like to become an associate member of UKRIO or request further information, please contact us.